Chart Color Schemes

 Dorrigo ranks among the oldest 10% of areas nationwide

 The median age in Dorrigo is 54 years, which is significantly higher than the Rest of NSW average of 43 years and considerably older than the national norm of 38 years.
-Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented in Dorrigo at 19.2%, while the 15-24 year-olds are under-represented at 6.8%.
+Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented in Dorrigo at 19.2%, while the 15-24 age group is under-represented at 6.8%.
 This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between the 2021 Census and the present, the percentage of the population in the 65 to 74 age group has grown from 17.1% to 19.2%, while the 35 to 44 cohort has increased from 8.8% to 10.4%.
-Conversely, the 55 to 64 age group has declined from 19.8% to 17.2%, and the 45 to 54 group has dropped from 12.4% to 10.3%.
-By 2041, Dorrigo is expected to see notable shifts in its age composition.
-The 35 to 44 age cohort is projected to grow steadily, increasing by 71 people (21%) from 337 to 409.
+Between the 2021 Census and the latest data, the 65 to 74 age group has grown from 17.1% to 19.2% of Dorrigo's population, while the 35 to 44 cohort increased from 8.8% to 10.4%.
+Conversely, the 55 to 64 cohort has declined from 19.8% to 17.2%, and the 45 to 54 age group dropped from 12.4% to 10.3%.
+By 2041, Dorrigo is projected to see notable shifts in its age composition.
+The 35 to 44 age cohort is expected to grow steadily, expanding by 71 people (21%) from 337 to 409.
 Conversely, population declines are projected for the 25 to 34 and 5 to 14 age cohorts.